Aramil (Siero)

 Aramil is a Spanish parroquia of Siero, in Asturias.
 It has a population of 347 inhabitants (INE 2011) in 173 homes.
 It occupies an area of 1.83 km2.
-It is located 5 km from the capital, Pola de Siero, in the eastern part of the council.
-It has a boundary on the northwest with the parish of Marcenado and Collado; to the east with Feleches; and to the south and southwest with Santa Eulalia de Vigil.
+It is located 5 km from the capital, La Pola Siero, in the eastern part of the council.
+It has a boundary on the northwest with the parish of Marcenao and Collao; to the east with Feleches; and to the south and southwest with Santolaya de Vixil.
 The Romanesque church of Church of San Esteban de Aramil is located in the town.